Dima Bilan: 1998–2004: Early career, New Wave and first albums

-2005-2008: Eurovision participations, "Believe" and brief international breakthrough
+2005–2008: Eurovision participations, "Believe" and brief international breakthrough

 Enjoying large success in his native Russia, Bilan was signed up by his producer Aizenshpis to compete at Russia's Eurovision Song Contest 2005's national selection.
 With the English-language track "Not That Simple", Bilan was the favourite to win the selection.
 However, he eventually finished second behind Natalia Podolskaya despite being on top of the televoting for most of the final.
 The Russian version of the song, titled "Ty dolzhna ryadom byt'" became the 21st most-played track on Russian radio in 2005.

 In mid-March 2006, Bilan was chosen internally by Russian broadcaster Channel One to represent Russia at the Eurovision Song Contest in Athens, Greece.
 Out of 37 participating countries, Bilan took second place with the dark pop song "Never Let You Go", equalling one of Russia's best ever showing at Eurovision — Alsou's "Solo" was runner-up back in the 2000 contest.

-In September 2006, for second year in a row, Dima Bilan won Artist of the Year and Song of the Year at MTV Russian Music Awards.
-On 2 November Bilan represented Russia at MTV EMA in Copenhagen.

-On 15 November 2006 Bilan received award for Best Selling Russian Artist and performed at the World Music Awards in London along with Michael Jackson, Beyoncé, Rihanna, Nelly Furtado and Bob Sinclair.

-In February 2007, Bilan started to record his first international album in English in Los Angeles, Miami and in Philadelphia in collaboration with producers Jim Beanz and Ryan Tedder.
-One of the new tracks will be a duet with Nelly Furtado.